Nokia Launches AVA Data Suite To Run On Google Cloud

 Vertex AI provides the infrastructure needed for building and training AI/ML models.
 Nokia AVA Data Suite feeds correlated data to Vertex AI to create and fine-tune machine learning models optimized for specific use cases, such as network optimization or predictive maintenance.

-Nokia's rigortesting has demonstrated that the time required for data standardization in AI/ML applications can be dramatically slashed to a mere three to four weeks, a remarkable contrast to the conventional methods that typically demand an ardufour-month timeline.
+Nokia's rigorous testing has demonstrated that the time required for data standardization in AI/ML applications can be dramatically slashed to a mere three to four weeks, a remarkable contrast to the conventional methods that typically demand an arduous four-month timeline.

-AVA Data Suite works in conjunction with Nokia's AVA Open Analytics, an automation framework that helps CSPs move away from monolithic, centralized data“lakes” to a hybrid data mesh architecture that abstracts technical complexity and allows data scientists to foinstead on the needs of their AI/ML use cases.
+AVA Data Suite works in conjunction with Nokia's AVA Open Analytics, an automation framework that helps CSPs move away from monolithic, centralized data“lakes” to a hybrid data mesh architecture that abstracts technical complexity and allows data scientists to focus instead on the needs of their AI/ML use cases.

 Adaora Okeleke, principal analyst, at Analysys Mason, said: